Asking for help is not always easy!

 Credit for Prior Learning is designed to help students receive college credit for life experience.

-- Currently enrolled in a degree-seeking program, and
+- Student must be currently enrolled in a degree-seeking program,

-- Seeking credit for courses that UAF currently offers
+- Student must be seeking credit for courses that UAF currently offers

 - Talk with a faculty member from that department to verify that their life experience is equivalent to the course.